Don’t Focus on the Negative, See It in a New Light with Six Inspiring Steps

 According to Jill Suttie, “We, humans, have a propensity to give more weight in our minds to things that go wrong than to things that go right—so much so that just one adverse event can hijack our minds in ways that can be detrimental to our work relationships, health, and happiness.”

 Yikes!
 What can we do to refocus our attention?
-Is there another way to do reframe experiences?
+Is there another way to reframe experiences?
 Let’s investigate some possibilities from the experts.

 1. Consider the idea that many negative thoughts aren’t even true.